Old Photographs & Drawings of Chester & Liverpool

 The photograph was taken from the bridge connecting Seller Street with Egerton Street.
 The ironwork of this bridge deserves inspection should you pass by as it is deeply worn by the tow ropes of the great horses that pulled barges along the canal in former times.

 The bridge we can see crossing the canal is the newly constructed St. Oswald's Way section of the Inner Ring Road.
 The large building on the right is the Griffiths Brother's mill which was later restored and converted into what is today the Mill Hotel.
-The sheds on the extreme right have since been replaced by the hotel's extension- and a further extension has recently been completed on the other side of the canal, linked to the hotel by a new bridge.
+The sheds on the extreme right have since been replaced by the hotel's extension- and a further extension was a few years ago erected on the other side of the canal, linked to the hotel by a pedestrian bridge.

 You can see some 1960s views of the canal looking in the other direction- and also a photograph of how it looks today- here - and here is another, rather romantic, contemporary view...

 Moving down the towpath to the imposing Steam Mill, to its left may be seen a modern sheltered housing unit known as Steven Court.
-It stands on the site of Steven Street, described by former resident Joe Tranter as one of the poorest streets of the area: "The houses were standard two-up-two-down terraces, in a very narrow street with lots of people living in it.
+It stands on the site of Steven Street, described by former resident Joe Tranter as one of the poorest in the city: "The houses were standard two-up-two-down terraces, in a very narrow street with lots of people living in it.
 They struggled to get by and it was each for his own in order to survive."

 It seems that this local stretch of the Shropshire Union Canal had recently been drained in order to carry out maintainance.
 A boy from Steven Street, looking out for lost treasures from the tow path, found just that when he spotted a glint of gold.
-He didn't hesitate to jurnp into the mud and rubbish to fish out a sovereign.
+He didn't hesitate to jurnp into the mud and rubbish to fish out- a sovereign- worth about £50.00 of today's money.

 But this is where he made his mistake- he climbed out and told everyone of his find.
 A crowd soon gathered and all jumped in and started frantically searching through the mire and soon found more sovereigns.
 The mud was about knee high but as it became churned up it seemed to get deeper and people were soon covered in it.